 For more information on this topic, please visit www.radiologyinfo.org.

-Centrelake Imaging & Oncology’s nuclear medicine imaging systems are all-purpose, dual-head gamma camera.
+Centrelake Imaging nuclear medicine imaging systems are all-purpose, dual-head gamma camera.
 Our advanced scanners uniquely provide information about both the structure and function of virtually every major organ within the body.
 This system employs a powerful computer that generates images displaying the radionuclide’s distribution in a patient.
 With these images, radiologists are able to detect and quantify disorders from physiological abnormalities and blood-flow, to cancer, and determine the best approach to therapy.